kubermatic/docs/content/kubermatic/v2.24/architecture/concept/kkp-concepts/applications/default-applications-catalog/argocd/_index.en.md

 +++

 # What is ArgoCD?
-Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes.
+ArgoCD is a declarative, GitOps continuous delivery tool for Kubernetes.

-Argo CD follows the GitOps pattern of using Git repositories as the source of truth for defining the desired application state.
+ArgoCD follows the GitOps pattern of using Git repositories as the source of truth for defining the desired application state.
 Kubernetes manifests can be specified in several ways:

 - kustomize applications
 - helm charts